-- Preservation of the Environment: Many laboratory experiments use hazardous materials that pose significant environmental risks if not handled and disposed of correctly.
+- Preservation of the Environment: Many laboratory experiments use hazardous materials that pose significant environmental risks if improperly handled and disposed of.
 Proper waste management and disposal practices help prevent pollution and protect the ecosystem.

 - Ensuring Accurate Results: Contamination and accidents can compromise the integrity of research results.
 By maintaining a safe and well-organized laboratory environment, researchers can ensure their findings are accurate and reliable.